 Failing to Consider Indefinite Child Support

-The State of Texas allows for indefinite child support in specific situations that include:
+The State of Texas allows for indefinite child support in the following specific situations:

 The law addresses the issue with indefinite child support to help ensure that such children receive continued care.
-Directly addressing the issue in your divorce reduces the chance that you will need to litigate the matter in the future.
+Directly addressing the issue in your divorce reduces the chance that you will need to litigate the matter of child support post-divorce.

 Not Taking the Child’s Income into Careful Consideration